 GPU Not Detected In Windows

-This problem can occur for various different reasons, but it’s exceptionally irritating to have Windows automatically switch to the integrated GPU and you don’t notice until you want to play your favorite video game.
-Admittedly, this is an extreme case, but it serves to illustrate the point.
+This problem can occur for several reasons, but it’s very annoying when Windows automatically switches to the integrated GPU without you noticing it until you try to play a game.
+Admittedly, this shouldn’t happen very often, but it illustrates the point.

-It can also happen for seemingly random, unexplained reasons, but the truth is that there’s an explanation for everything that happens in your PC and this is no exception.
-Sometimes when you’re playing an especially graphically intensive game, your GPU may overheat and temporarily shut down.
-And sometimes, they don’t come back online and just return a black screen.
+It can also happen for seemingly random reasons, but the truth is that there’s an explanation for everything that happens on your PC, and this is no exception.
+If you’re playing a particularly graphically intensive game, your GPU could overheat and temporarily shut down.
+Sometimes, it doesn’t come back online and leaves you staring at a black screen.

-Luckily, most modern motherboards (or CPUs) come with an integrated graphics card and you can simply switch your monitor to that output (found on motherboard’s backplate, next to every other device input, like USB or PS/2).
-That way you can troubleshoot the issue “from the inside”.
+Fortunately, most modern CPUs (excluding Ryzen) come with an integrated graphics card.
+You can simply switch your monitor to that output (which you can find on your motherboard’s backplate, next to every other device input such as USB or PS/2).
+This way, you can troubleshoot the issue “from the inside.”

-However, it’s also unfortunately possible that the Device Manager won’t even recognize your discrete GPU and will instead just show properties of the integrated one.
-In that case, you’ll probably have to check the BIOS/UEFI, but we’ll get to that in a bit.
+Unfortunately, it’s also possible that the Device Manager won’t even recognize your discrete GPU and will instead only show the properties of the integrated one.
+In that case, you’ll need to check the BIOS/UEFI, but we’ll get to that later.

-Sometimes the ‘GPU not detected’ error will occur upon the installation of new drivers when something goes awry.
-Be it a faulty driver on its own, or new driver’s incompatibility with another component inside the PC, the options are too numerous to name entirely.
+Sometimes the ‘Graphics card not detected’ error will occur upon the installation of new drivers if something goes wrong.
+This could be a faulty driver or the new drivers’ incompatibility with another component inside the PC; the options are too numerous to list.

-It may be a little cheeky to claim that those are squarely manufacturer’s fault.
-More often, that’s a user’s mistake in downloading the wrong driver.
-In that case, you want to carefully examine the GPU model you have and download the proper driver while removing the previous mistakenly installed one.
+It might be slightly unfair to claim that these errors are purely the fault of the manufacturer.
+In many cases, the user makes a mistake by downloading the wrong driver.
+If that happens, you should carefully examine your GPU model and download the correct driver after removing the mistakenly installed one.

-However, as the GPU technology advances, the manufacturer’s are moving to a method of having a GPU management software installed automatically when a new card is inserted.
-This software then takes responsibility for automatically updating drivers.
+However, as GPU technology improves, manufacturers are beginning to prefer the method of having GPU management software installed automatically when a new card is inserted.
+This software then assumes responsibility for updating drivers.

 BIOS/UEFI Issue And Fix

-BIOS is in charge of your hardware and that should be the first logical step in checking whether your GPU is disconnected.
-If you’re having an issue that we talked about earlier where your monitor doesn’t detect the GPU and only shows a black screen, you can use the integrated GPU to access the BIOS.
+BIOS is in charge of your hardware, and it should be the first logical step in determining whether your GPU is disconnected.
+If your monitor doesn’t detect the GPU and only shows a black screen, you can use the integrated GPU to access BIOS.

-If you’re lucky enough, BIOS will detect your discrete GPU and you can simply enable it by changing its status from disabled.
-If your GPU is not detected at all and BIOS is showing its PCIe slot as empty, you have a bigger issue on your hands.
-But, don’t worry, for every PC problem, there’s a solution.
+If you’re fortunate, the BIOS will identify your separate GPU, and you can easily activate it by modifying its status from disabled.
+If your GPU is not recognized by the BIOS and shows an empty PCIe slot, you have a more significant problem.
+Don’t fret.
+For every PC dilemma, there’s a remedy.

-Before we get to the case opening part, it’s good to check if your BIOS is up to date.
-This is a finicky operation, so it’s best to carefully follow the instructions from your motherboard’s manufacturer.
-Even if your BIOS is up to date, getting it reflashed may fix the problem.
+Before we resort to opening your case, it’s good to check if your BIOS is up to date.
+This is a tricky operation, so it’s best to follow the instructions from your motherboard’s manufacturer carefully.
+Even if it is up to date, getting your BIOS reflashed may fix the problem.

 Opening Up The Case

 Now we’re getting down and dirty.
-Opening up the case can be a daunting task if you’ve never done it, but don’t fret, it’s not that complicated.
+Opening the case can be a daunting task if you’ve never done it but don’t fret, it’s not that intricate.

-First, you need to check if the power cables are properly inside the GPU.
-Also, even if they are, due to poor cable management (we don’t judge), it’s possible that they are bent at an awkward angle, making them lose contact.
+First, you need to check that the power cables are properly plugged into the GPU.
+Even if they are, due to poor cable management (no judgment here), they may be bent at an awkward angle, making them lose contact.

-Then, you should check if your graphics card is properly seated in the PCIe x16 lane.
-A pretty good tell if it’s seated properly is if the back port panel is sitting fully on the back of the case.
-If it doesn’t sit perfectly, you should slowly apply force and push the GPU down.
+You should then check that your graphics card is properly positioned in the PCIe x16 lane.
+A good way to tell if it’s appropriately seated is if the back I/O panel is sitting snugly on the back of the case.
+If it isn’t and there’s a gap between the GPU’s back panel and the case, try gently applying a bit of force on the GPU down towards the motherboard.

-There’s also the standard turning it off and on again approach where you can fully remove the GPU and then return it, although this likely won’t solve the problem
+There’s also the standard approach of turning it off and on again, which requires you to fully remove the GPU and then put it back, though this is unlikely to solve the problem.

-Another thing to check is if your PSU has enough power to handle your GPU’s highest demands.
-It’s commonly assumed that the GPU’s base power use is at roughly 40% of your PSU’s power capability which opens the option of it using 50% of available power when running heavy-duty operations.
+You should also check if your PSU has enough power to handle your GPU’s highest demands.
+As a general rule, the GPU’s base power use is at roughly 40% of your PSU’s power capability, allowing it to use 50% of the available power when performing heavy-duty operations.

-If you still haven’t been able to find the problem, then your only option is to remove the GPU and test it in a different PC that you know works for sure.
-If the GPU works there, then it’s likely that your PCIe x16 slot malfunctioned.
-The easiest solution here is to get a new motherboard, and that’s a different headache.
+If you still haven’t been able to find the problem, your only option is to remove the GPU and test it on a different PC that you are sure works.

-If your GPU doesn’t work in that other PC either, then you can either hope that warranty (if the card is still under it) covers whatever damage has occurred or you’ll have to get it repaired at your own expense.
-Alternatively, it may be time to look for a new graphics card.
+If your GPU doesn’t work in the other PC either, then you can only hope your warranty covers whatever damage has occurred, or you’ll have to repair it at your own expense.
+Alternatively, it might be time to look for a new graphics card.